smallkot/NSDispatch/README.md

 ## Usage

-NSDispatch requires ARC and iOS 9.0. `NSDispatch.h` is the only header file that needs to be imported.
+NSDispatch requires ARC. `NSDispatch.h` is the only header file that needs to be imported.
 For usage examples, see `NSDispatchTests.m`.

 To install NSDispatch via CocoaPods: